shryshs/apero/content/me/index.md

 {{< /panel >}}

 {{< panel name="Experience" >}}

++ **A.I. & Machine Learning Volunteer** - *GDSC, VPKBIET (Aug'23 - May'24)*
+   - Collaboratively took initiatives in projects to democratize cutting-edge technology within the student community.
+   - Empowered fellow students through dynamic AI and ML engagement as a GDSC volunteer, instilling a culture of innovation and exploration in the realm of A.I.

-+ **Feynn Labs** - *Machine Learning Intern (Dec'22 - Feb'23)*
++ **Machine Learning Intern** - *Feynn Labs (Dec'22 - Feb'23)*
-    - Led a team of 4 members for successful completion of assigned project.
     - Worked on real world problems including some case studies and Market Segmentation of Electric Vehicles.
     - Plotted clear and attractive visualizations, created insightful documentations and reports.
     - Gained experience in working with Unsupervised Learning algorithms and state-of-the-art ML frameworks.

-+ **A.I. & Machine Learning Volunteer** - *GDSC,VPKBIET (Aug'23 - Present)*
-  > - Collaboratively taking initiatives in projects to democratize cutting-edge technology within the student community.
-  > - Empowering fellow students through dynamic AI and ML engagement as a GDSC volunteer, fostering a culture of innovation and exploration in the realm of A.I.

 {{< /panel >}}

 {{< panel name="Education" >}}
-+ **B.E. in Artificial Intelligence and Data Science**  *(2020 - 2024)*
++ **B.E.
+Artificial Intelligence and Data Science**  *(2020 - 2024)*
     > - *Vidya Pratishthan's Kamalnayan Bajaj Institute of Engineering and Technology, Baramati*
     > - CGPA: 9.1
 ---